Fundamental Rights of the Accused

-3. Notice of the maximum allowable penalty (i.e., expulsion).
+3. Notice of the maximum allowable penalty (e.g., expulsion).

 4. The right to a hearing closed to the public.

-5. The right to a hearing: (i) before the Director of Student Conduct and Community Standards or their designee or (ii) before the Student Disciplinary Board.
+5. The right to a hearing: (i) before the Director of Community Standards and Student Conduct or the Director's designee or (ii) before the Student Disciplinary Board.

-7. The right to testify or remain silent in a college hearing at their option.
+7. The right to testify or remain silent in a college hearing.